 - During those 72 hours, visitors can’t leave Beijing and travel to other cities.

-Itineraries in Beijing
+3 days in Beijing

 Day 1: Arrival in Beijing.
 Get to your hotel and leave your bags.
 Book a hotel in the city center, so you don’t waste time on public transportation.
 Visit Tiananmen Square, the largest public square in the world.
 Explore the Forbidden City, the residence of 24 Chinese emperors over 491 years.
 After exiting through the Gate of Divine Might, go to Jingshan Park from where you’ll have a 360-degree view of the city.
 Have lunch at the Dongcheng hutong neighborhood where you’ll find many restaurants and street food stalls.
 Explore the Nanluoguxiang street with over 1 km of shops and cafes.
 Travel across Dongcheng to the Temple of Confucius where there’s a dance show every 45 minutes.
 There you can see the rooms with hundreds of stones engraved with the teachings of Confucius.
 Further ahead, visit the fabulous Lama Temple, the largest Tibetan temple outside Tibet.
 Get back to the hotel, have a shower, and dine.
 Attend a show at the Beijing Opera.

 Day 2: Visit the fabulous Great Wall of China in Mutianyu.
 To reach Mutianyu, you must take a bus because the walls are about 70 km from the center of Beijing.
-After buying the ticket for the walls, take the bus that will drop you off near the place from where you’ll start climbing.
+After buying the ticket for the walls, take the bus that will drop you off near the place where you’ll start climbing.
 That will save you a lot of time.
 At the Mutianyu section of the walls, go up in the cable car and return on foot, coming down the grand staircase.
 Take water and food for a picnic on the wall.
 This was one of my favorite sites on my trip to China.
 In the evening, attend a show performed by Shaolin warriors.